 I vote.
 I buy responsible products.
 I buy gas at the right stations, unless I am on empty.
 But I never truly believed that one person could make a difference.
 Now I know that one person who acts, and who asks for help, can enact change.

 A young friend of mine says that her generation is being called the Heroin Generation.
 This is a drug that has been around forever, and no doubt it always will be.
 But when I was growing up it was known as the one drug you simply did not do.
 It was the big bad boogie man of drugs.
 I live in a medium-sized town.
 This will sound prejudiced, and it is, but I thought that heroin was a drug that people who live in the inner-city use, or the 50-year-old musician in New Orleans uses.
 I did not see it as a drug being used in our high schools all across the nations.

 But it is.
 And believe me, all the kids know it.

 I realized that if I as a parent was unaware of heroin’s new prevalence, then a lot of other parents also are unaware.
 If you don’t know what to ask your kids, you won’t be able to help.
 I really wanted to do something about this problem.
-I work in media and because of my length of time in the industry, I have friends at all of the local media outlets.
+I worked in media and because of my length of time in the industry, I have friends at all of the local media outlets.
 So I knew that I wanted to run a Public Service Campaign – I wanted to develop and produce radio, TV, billboard and print messages.
 Easy enough for me, but here comes the problem.
 All this takes money.